hot22shot/moonlight-web-stream/README.md

 # Moonlight Web
-A web client for [Moonlight](https://moonlight-stream.org/) using a hosted web server.
+A web client for [Moonlight](https://moonlight-stream.org/) using a hosted web server and a WebRTC Media Stream.

 ## Limitations
 - Requires a host for the web server which is capable of being a Moonlight Client